Nodefusion/NodefusionPortal.UserManual/README/Organizations/MS-Subscriptions/Microsoft-Subscription-Edit.md

 - Status.
 - Term Duration.
 - Enable Auto Renewal.
 - Enable Manage Renewal.
-When this option is enabled, the form displays two additional fields for editing that take effect upon subscription renewal date.
+When this option is enabled, the form displays two additional fields for editing that take effect upon subscription renewal date:
   - Quantity Change to.
   - Term Change to.